jay-deshmukh/react-with-firebase/README.md

 # If you had more time, what would you like to improve?

-- Use DataTables like `https://react-table.js.org/#/story/readme` for Paginaltion Performance (Lazy Loading)
+- Use DataTables like `https://react-table.js.org/#/story/readme` for Paginaltion and Performance (Lazy Loading)

-- Did not use the table librarys in this project as it was for evaluation
+- Did not use the table library in this project
-- If the scope of project is big and there would be alot of flow of state would implement redux
+- If the scope of project is big and there would be a lot of flow of state, would implement redux
 - Write test cases that covers more scenarios
-- Add Error Boundries

 # To Run Tests

-- `npm run test` to run the App test pass `a` to run all tests
+- `npm run test` to run the App test press `a` to run all tests

 ```
 Notes :
 - Used JSON file as there was `CORS` error from the `https://tender-mclean-00a2bd.netlify.com/web/movies.json`
 - Could have used datatables or added pagination did not do because it was an evaluation task .
+- api should support pagination for better performace